 Once you arrive at the village, you’ll park at the Hotel Restaurant Heidihof Bovelweg.
 From there, it’s a brief ten-minute walk to the actual village.
 As you walk to the village, you’ll stop many times to admire the beauty below you.
 The views are outstanding!
 Not only will you see the alps on both sides, but you’ll see the villages dotted below.
 As you walk, you’ll hear all of the cowbells from the milk cows below.
 Walking to the Heidi Village sets the stage for everything you ever imagined Heidi’s place to look like.
 If your not familiar with the story or have not read the book, don’t worry.
 It’s worth the visit because it’s what you believe Switzerland looks like.

 There are essentially three things included in your admission, which costs approximately 12 Euro.
-The original Heidi house, Heidi’s alpine hut, a replica of the loving home of Alpöhi and the exhibition Johanna Spyris “World of Heidi.”
+The original Heidi house, Heidi’s alpine hut, a replica of the loving home of Alpöhi, and the exhibition Johanna Spyris “World of Heidi.”
 It only takes about an hour to view all of it.

-Once you’ve taken in all the marvel of Heidi’s life, it’s time to feed the animals.
+Once you’ve taken in all the marvels of Heidi’s life, it’s time to feed the animals.
 You can buy goat or chicken feed for one euro, and it’s worth it to interact with the animals.

 From here, you can then hike or walk the area or, if like us, take some silly photos with the life-size cow statues!
 Or, get some pictures of yourself with Heidi and Peter.